redneckbeard/nitpick/README.md

 * `sudo npm install -g coffee-script`
 * `sudo npm install -g uglifyjs`

-A Cake file is provide that concatenates the three `.coffee` files, compiles them to JavaScript as `js/nitpick.js`, and additional produces a minified version using uglify-js.
+A Cake file is provided and gives you a `cake build` command that concatenates the three `.coffee` files, compiles them to JavaScript as `js/nitpick.js`, and additional produces a minified version using uglify-js.